-The English Department is proud to give out a number of awards to students each year; please read the descriptions below to learn more about our different prizes.
-Literature award applications are due on March 1st and are announced in April.
+The English Department is proud to give out a number of awards to students each year.
+Literature award applications are due on March 1 and are announced in April.
 The R2 awards are announced at the R2 launch party in April.
-Only currently enrolled Rice undergraduates are eligible.
-Inprint Marion Barthelme creative writing prize applications are due in December; the prize is awarded in January/February.
+Only currently-enrolled Rice undergraduates are eligible.
+Inprint Marion Barthelme creative writing prize applications are due in December; the prize is awarded in January or February.

-This is an annual writing competition for the best academic paper written in an English class by a currently enrolled freshman or sophomore (of any major).
-For more information, including a list of previous recipients and application guidelines, go here.
+This is an annual writing competition for the best academic paper written in an English class by a currently-enrolled freshman or sophomore (of any major).

-Created to honor Emeritus English Professor David Minter and his wife Caroline, this award is given out every year to a graduating English major with an extraordinary GPA and whose transcript demonstrates a breadth of scholarship.
-For more information, including a list of previous recipients, go here.
+Created to honor Emeritus English Professor David Minter and his wife, Caroline, this award is given out every year to a graduating English major with an extraordinary GPA and whose transcript demonstrates a breadth of scholarship.

 This competitive award is given out by Inprint every year to a graduating student who has completed course work in creative writing at Rice University.